Beginning your career search

 - Include activities and committee memberships, including roles and brief descriptions of associated accomplishments; honors, awards and professional affiliations

 All dated entries should be chronologically arranged on the page from present to past, in a month/year format.
 Physicians should be prepared to explain any gap of more than three months in a conversation or a cover letter,

 Keep design functional.

-The CV should be rendered in a simple sans serif font in an easily readable font size — at least 11 or 12 points.
+The CV should be rendered in a simple sans serif font in easily readable font size — at least 11 or 12 points.
 Physicians should stick to a single font and size for a very simple presentation.
 Several fonts or point sizes, or documents that contain graphics (with the exception of a photo which has become more common, but not required) can make the CV seem busy and hard to read.

 Keep it safe.

-When submitting your CV, it is best to send the copy in a PDF format.
+When submitting your CV, it is best to send the copy in PDF format.
 This way, your information arrives intact.
 This also creates a read-only version of your document.